 High School Students must satisfy the following requirements in order to participate in the Apprentice Researchers:

-- Currently enrolled in high school as a junior (11th grade) student.
+- Currently enrolled in high school as a junior (11th grade) or Senior (12th grade) student.

 - Completion of two years of high school science by the end of this school year.
 At least one of these courses must be chemistry or physics.